deepskies/DomainAdaptiveMVEforLensModeling/README.md

 ### Quickstart

-In order to reproduce results, you will first need to generate the datasets.
-Navigate to `src/sim/notebooks` and generate a source target dataset pair in the `src/data` directory.
+In order to reproduce results, you will first need to generate or download the datasets.
+To generate them, navigate to `src/sim/notebooks` and generate a source target dataset pair in the `src/data` directory.
 The config files to generate these datasets are specified in `src/sim/config` using `gen_sim.ipynb`.
 You will need to use the `deeplens` environment to do so.
+Alternatively, you can download the data from zenodo here: .
+Place the folders `mb_paper_source_final` and `mb_paper_target_final` into the `src/sim/data` directory and continue to the next step.

 Once that is generated, you can navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E) for MVE-only training and `src/training/MVEonly/MVE_RunA.ipynb` (or Run B, C, D, E) for MVE-UDA training.
 The path to the simulated data may require to be updated in the repository.
 You will need the `neural` environment to do so.